TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupMembersPost"></a>
 # **graphUserGroupMembersPost**
-> graphUserGroupMembersPost(groupId, contentType, accept, body)
+> graphUserGroupMembersPost(groupId, contentType, accept, body, xOrgId)

 Manage the members of a User Group